Li Ju (Jin dynasty): Early life

-As a wuzhu
+As a manor lord

 Amidst the War of the Eight Princes, the tribes of the Five Divisions in Bing province rebelled and established the Han-Zhao dynasty in 304.
-Pingyang was hit hardest by the rebellion, and many of locals fled while others went to join Li Ju, who they recognized as their wuzhu.
+Pingyang was hit hardest by the rebellion, and many of locals fled while others went to join Li Ju, who they recognized as their manor lord.
 Soon, refugees from other parts of the north affected by war flocked to Li Ju due to his reputation.
 He and his followers later moved east to Xingyang and then to Xinzheng.
-The Prince of Donghai, Sima Yue, took notice of his presence and made him Inspector of Ruyin (汝陰, in modern Fuyang, Anhui).
+The Prince of Donghai, Sima Yue, took notice of his presence and made him Administrator (太守) of Ruyin (汝陰, in modern Fuyang, Anhui).
+(Note: Many classical works on Chinese calligraphy and its history (e.g. Shu Duan [书断]) cited this position when describing Wei Shuo's husband of the same name.)
 In 307, Li Ju was ordered by Sima Yue to fix the Qianjin Dam (千金堨) at Luoyang with Yuan Fu (袁孚) to improve supply routes.

 Conflicts with bandits and Shi Le

 Luoyang and Emperor Huai of Jin were captured by Han forces in 311.
 The Minister of Works, Xun Fan and Guard General Hua Hui (華薈) fled to Yangcheng (陽城; in present-day Dengfeng, Henan) and Chenggao respectively.
 However, these two areas were badly affected by famine, and bandit leaders such as Hou Dou (侯都) took to cannibalism and killed anyone they could find to eat them.
 Fortunately for Xun Fan and Hua Hui, Li Ju campaigned against the bandits and crushed them.
 Afterwards, he helped Xun Fan and Hua Hui by providing their followers with camps and houses along with grains.

 After Xun Fan set up a provisional government at Mi County, he appointed Li Ju to become the Administrator of Xingyang.
-Meanwhile, another wuzhu named Wei Jun decided to visit Xun Fan and discuss military affairs.
+Meanwhile, another manor lord named Wei Jun decided to visit Xun Fan and discuss military affairs.
 Li was invited to come as well but his subordinates warned him not to trust Wei Jun and not to travel at night.
 He told them, "Loyal ministers have the same mind, there should be no doubt."
 During the visit, Xun, Li and Wei formed a friendship and Li left the meeting unharmed.

 Later that year, the Han general Shi Le invaded Xingyang.
 Li devised a plan where he led the old and weak to hide in the hills and let the cattle and horses roam freely.
 When Shi Le's men arrived, they found no one to attack and decided to capture the animals their own use instead.
 However, this proved a difficult task, and the soldiers became disorganized as they try to capture as many animals that they could find.
 It was then when Li let out a cry and his troops came out from the hills to ambush the enemies.
 Shi Le was badly routed and forced into a retreat.
 For his victory, Xun Fan petitioned the Prince of Lanya, Sima Rui to make Li a Champion General and promoted him to Marquis of Yangwu County.